 When we reviewed an earlier Blu-ray of this horror picture in 2011 — wow, time flies — we were generally pleased.
 Previous to that the only copies available were Public Domain eyesores.
 ‘HD Cinema Classics’ ran an intact print through a digital sieve and made it look pretty good… by comparison.

 But this horror picture happens to be the first (acknowledged) feature film written and directed by Francis Coppola, who remembers it with justifiable pride.
 Vestron-Lionsgate’s newly-remastered Dementia 13 Director’s Cut refurbishes what Coppola says is ‘his vision’ of the show, before Roger Corman made a few commercially-mandated changes.
-We approve of the revsion-restoration as well as Coppola’s new audio commentary.
-Instead of telling hero stories about himself, it’s an opportunity for one of our best film students-turned film directors to wax nostalgic and remember all the talented fellow students who joined him in Ireland to film the movie.
+We approve of the revision-restoration as well as Coppola’s new audio commentary.
+Instead of telling hero stories about himself, one of our best film students-turned film directors waxes nostalgic and remembers the talented fellow students that joined him in Ireland to film the movie.

-Before Francis Coppola’s screenwriting breakthrough on This Property is Condemned, the enterprising UCLA Film School graduate signed on for hazardous duty with Roger Corman, likely doing everything from answering phones to writing publicity copy.
-He re-edited a Russian Science Fiction epic and despite having little experience operating a Nagra tape recorder volunteered as a soundman on a film to be made in Ireland, The Wild Racers.
+Before Francis Coppola’s screenwriting breakthrough on This Property is Condemned, the enterprising UCLA Film School graduate signed on for hazardous duty with Roger Corman.
+He re-edited a Russian Science Fiction epic and despite having little experience operating a Nagra tape recorder volunteered as a soundman on a film to be made in Europe, The Wild Racers.
 When Corman found himself with sufficient funds to make another picture, Coppola came up with a script and a production scheme in a big hurry.
 That story of the genesis of Dementia 13 has been handed down over the years; on this disc we finally get the details straight from Coppola himself.